By Connie Leinbach

 Throughout the tournament, the 15 contestants and a backup were congenial, he said.
 He viewed the game more as playing alongside the others and against the board, rather than competing against them.
 He said that he found it interesting that five of the 15 are English teachers, and he added he was proud that all three finalists are public school teachers.

-Temple’s fans on Ocracoke and beyond were pretty proud of the teacher from a community of about 950 people who teaches at a K-12 school of just about 150 students.
+Temple’s fans on Ocracoke and beyond were rather proud of the teacher from a community of about 950 people who teaches at a K-12 school of just about 150 students.

 Temple has not been informed when the Tournament of Champions will be or who it would be against.
 Until then, he will continue to read widely to store away as much information as he can, just as he’s always done as an avid reader, puzzle aficionado and Jeopardy! fan.